-ECC has undertaken a number of monitoring campaigns on the Iridium non-geostationary satellite constellation, to identify the unwanted emissions falling into the radio astronomy band 1610.6-1613.8 MHz.
+ECC has undertaken a number of monitoring campaigns on the IRIDIUM non-geostationary satellite constellation, to identify the unwanted emissions falling into the radio astronomy band 1610.6-1613.8 MHz.
 Measurements were taken on individual satellites to ensure high precision.
 However, it was necessary to process these measurements and simulate the aggregate impact of the complete constellation of 66 satellites on radio astronomy observations.
 Separate software packages were therefore used:

-- a) MATLAB tools were used to process raw spectrogram data measured from individual satellites by the Leeheim Satellite monitoring station according to the principles described in ECC Report 171 [1] (see example in Annex 1) and to produce a statistical profile of the unwanted emissions for each 20 kHz channel in the measurement range; - b) determine the position of each satellite at each point of the simulation using a dynamic model (STK package) of the satellite constellation and to calculate the position relative to the RAS antenna; - c) quantitatively assess data loss in radio astronomy observations together with error estimates using the emission profiles from step (a) and the satellite positions from step (b) and create detailed and comprehensive documentation of the measured satellite emissions and their interference impact on the radio astronomy service in the band 1610.6-1613.8 MHz.
+- a) MATLAB® tools were used to process raw spectrogram data measured from individual satellites by the Leeheim Satellite monitoring station according to the principles described in ECC Report 171 [1] (see example in Annex 1) and to produce a statistical profile of the unwanted emissions for each 20 kHz channel in the measurement range; - b) determine the position of each satellite at each point of the simulation using a dynamic model (STK package) of the satellite constellation and to calculate the position relative to the RAS antenna; - c) quantitatively assess data loss in radio astronomy observations together with error estimates using the emission profiles from step (a) and the satellite positions from step (b) and create detailed and comprehensive documentation of the measured satellite emissions and their interference impact on the radio astronomy service in the band 1610.6-1613.8 MHz.

 ECC Report 171 [1] outlines the procedure for obtaining accurately calibrated measurements from individual satellites, based on prior calibrations of a tracking antenna and a suitable spectrometer using catalogued celestial sources (referred to as "standard candles" by radio astronomers).
 The principles of this calibration procedure were also described in Recommendation ITU-R S.733-2 [6] and have been adapted to the specific requirements of the Leeheim station.
+Updates to the calibration process were developed in 2018 and 2019, to model the antenna noise which varies with elevation pointing angle (known as "ground noise temperature").

 In order to use the calibrated measurements to determine the impact of the satellite emissions on radio astronomy, they must be converted to a format that can be compared to the recommended protection thresholds for radio astronomy.
-Recommendation ITU-R M.1583 [3] describes a method of calculating effective power flux density (epfd) levels at a radio astronomy receiver, and was used to estimate the data loss (see ECC Report 171 or ECC Report 226 [2]).
+Recommendation ITU-R M.1583 [3] describes a method of calculating effective power flux density (epfd) levels at a radio astronomy receiver, and was used to estimate the data loss (see ECC Report 171 [1] or ECC Report 226 [2]).
 The software package uses the calibrated interference profiles obtained in step (a) as input for the epfd simulation (step (c)).
 Error estimates, very important in statistical simulations, had been lacking in the previous software version and are now also provided, as is additional statistical information about the frequency distribution of the received signal strengths.
 An additional and optional step allows for the automatic calculation of data loss for all spectral channels in the band.